pytest-dev/pytest-django/docs/faq.rst

 How can I use ``manage.py test`` with pytest-django?
 ----------------------------------------------------

-pytest-django is designed to work with the ``py.test`` command, but if you really need integration with ``manage.py test``, you can create a simple test runner like this::
+pytest-django is designed to work with the ``pytest`` command, but if you really need integration with ``manage.py test``, you can create a simple test runner like this::